javascript-tutorial/en.javascript.info/5-network/11-websocket/article.md

 That's because `ws://` data is not encrypted, visible for any intermediary.
 Old proxy servers do not know about WebSocket, they may see "strange" headers and abort the connection.

-On the other hand, `wss://` is WebSocket over TLS, (same as HTTPS is HTTP over TLS), the transport security layer encrypts the data at sender and decrypts at the receiver, so it passes encrypted through proxies.
-They can't see what's inside and let it through.
+On the other hand, `wss://` is WebSocket over TLS, (same as HTTPS is HTTP over TLS), the transport security layer encrypts the data at sender and decrypts at the receiver.
+So data packets are passed encrypted through proxies.
+They can't see what's inside and let them through.
 ```

 Once the socket is created, we should listen to events on it.
 There are totally 4 events: